How to Use Ecommerce Product Videos to Engage and Convert (+ Examples)

 Zappos is a great example of this.
 Someone will introduce the product, name the key features, and then model the product or show how it’s used.

-They publish these videos on its YouTube channel, as well as on their store.
+They publish these videos on their YouTube channel, as well as on their store.

 There are two benefits to this: Remote hosting can drive traffic from YouTube to your store, whereas private hosting ensures your videos aren’t reliant on a third-party service like YouTube.